-Consumer Electronics · Sweden / EU · 5 min read
+Smart Home / Consumer Electronics · Nordics / EU · 6 min read

-Ghost Factory: $50K Deposit Stopped 24 Hours Before Wire
+Ghost Factory: Deposit Stopped 24 Hours Before the Wire

-A Swedish home-goods importer was 24 hours from wiring a $50,000 deposit to a Shenzhen "factory" with a Gold Supplier badge.
-Our forensic visit found an empty office.
+A Nordic home-goods importer was a day away from wiring a five-figure deposit to a Shenzhen "factory" with a Gold Supplier badge.
+A same-week site visit found a serviced office, no machinery, and a redirected payment account.

 The problem